Quick Start AAC Slurm Cluster User Guide

 sbatch -p <specific_parition_name> <path_to_the_sbatch_file>

-NOTE: Please include these lines in the SBATCH file for AAC Slurm cluster which load the correct OS-specific module environment corresponding to the OS running on the Compute Node.
+Note: Include these lines in the SBATCH file for the AAC Slurm cluster to load the correct OS-specific module environment for the compute node.
 At the time of this writing, the ROCm 6.4.2 environment is the latest available.

 source /etc/profile.d/modules.sh